shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab4.md

    ![](../media/lab-04/image12.png)

+   >**Note:** If you see the validation is stuck for a while, please try signing in to the fabric portal in an in-private browser window and perform the above step.

 4. Choose destination target dialog opens.
 Make sure the **New table radio button** is selected, since we are creating a new table.

 5. We want to create the table in the Lakehouse we created earlier.
 In the left panel, navigate to **Lakehouse -> FAIAD_<inject key="Deployment ID" enableCopy="false"/>**